SuuperW/NSMB_RNG/README.txt

  8) You can now quit to the main menu and start a run.
 Repeat step 6 every time you boot the game.
 Repeat step 7 before every attempt.

 NSMB_RNG will save a file named settings.bin, which will be loaded when NSMB_RNG starts next time.
 You can copy/rename this file to keep info for multiple DSs.

---- How the game's RNG works ---
-The random number generator keeps a 32-bit integer representing its current state.
-Whenever the game wants a random number, this 32-bit integer is given as the input to a function that outputs another 32-bit integer.
-The output of this function is then used as the RNG's new state.
-Depending on what the random number is to be used for, a selection of those 32 bits are then used to calculate the random number that is actually used.
-The state of the RNG when it is first started/initialized is called the RNG's "seed".
-The seed is randomized in a much more robust and random way than the RNG's normal function.
-(This "more random" method is not used for each random number presumably because it is much slower.)

---- How the RNG seed is manipulated ---
-The RNG seed is calculated using various inputs.
-The important ones for this application are: (A) a "magic" that varies across console types, and can also slightly vary with a single DS, (B) the DS's MAC address, (C) the DS's current date and time (rounded down to the nearest second), and (D) the controller buttons that are currently held.
-In order to control the RNG seed, we first need to determine the DS's MAC address and its most common magic.
-We can then calculate the expected seed for any given date+time and button combination, and search the available possibilities until we find a desired seed.